Allen West (politician): Personal life

 West married Angela M. Graham on December 24, 1989.
 She holds a Ph.D. in education from Kansas State University, and received a gubernatorial appointment to the board of trustees of Florida Atlantic University.
 They have two daughters.
 West and his family moved to Garland, Texas after he became CEO of the Dallas-based National Center for Policy Analysis in January 2015.
 West identifies as a Christian.

 West is a certified master scuba diver, motorcycle enthusiast, and honorary member of the Blue Knights International Law Enforcement Motorcycle Club.
 He was a co-host for Troopathon 2013.

 On May 23, 2020, while participating in a protest against lockdowns during the COVID-19 pandemic, West was involved in a motorcycle crash just outside Waco, Texas.
-He was airlifted to the hospital, and his social media team announced he was in "stable condition."
+He was airlifted to the hospital, and his social-media team announced that he was in "stable condition."

-On August 20, 2021, West’s wife Angela West was arrested for DWI with her grandchild in the vehicle.
+On August 20, 2021, West’s wife, Angela West, was arrested for DWI with her grandchild in the vehicle.
 George R. Milner released a statement that the Dallas County District Attorney’s Office will not file charges against Angela after "thoroughly" reviewing all evidence.
-He added that the toxicology report proved there was no alcohol in her blood, as well as no drugs in her system.
-The district attorney’s office confirmed the charge has been dropped, releasing the following statement: "This office rejected the case after reviewing the toxicology results which showed conclusively that there were no drugs or alcohol in Ms. West’s system at the time of the drawing of her blood."
+He added that the toxicology report proved that there was no alcohol in her blood, as well as no drugs in her system.
+The district attorney’s office confirmed that the charge had been dropped, releasing the following statement: "This office rejected the case after reviewing the toxicology results which showed conclusively that there were no drugs or alcohol in Ms. West’s system at the time of the drawing of her blood."

-In October 2021, West was diagnosed with COVID-19 with an x-ray showing pneumonia, and self-treated with Ivermectin and hydroxychloroquine, which do not have a proven track record of success in treating Covid-19.
+In October 2021, West was diagnosed with COVID-19, with an x-ray showing pneumonia; he self-treated with ivermectin and hydroxychloroquine.
 West, who was not vaccinated against COVID-19, was hospitalized and received monoclonal antibody injections.
-He was subsequently released from hospital and continued to criticize COVID-19 vaccination programs.
+He was subsequently released from the hospital and continued to criticize COVID-19 vaccination programs.